FoFxjc/PLP-2020-03-31-GRP7-Food-Search-Customer-Analytics/README.md

 ---
-## SECTION 4 : VIDEO OF SYSTEM MODELLING & USE CASE DEMO
+## SECTION 4 : VIDEO OF SYSTEM DEPLOYMENT GUIDE

+Considering the sensitivity of commercial information, please go to luminus to check our system demo video.

 ---